mutwo-org/mutwo-org.github.io/documentation/alternatives.rst

 - `scamp <http://scamp.marcevanstein.com/>`_: "SCAMP is a computer-assisted composition framework in Python designed to act as a hub, flexibly connecting the composer-programmer to a variety of resources for playback and notation."
 - `isobar <https://github.com/ideoforms/isobar>`_: "isobar is a Python library for creating and manipulating musical patterns, designed for use in algorithmic composition, generative music and sonification."
 - `JythonMusic <https://jythonmusic.me/>`_: "JythonMusic is an environment for music making and creative programming."
+- `music21 <http://web.mit.edu/music21/>`_: "A Toolkit for Computational Musicology"
+- `musx <https://github.com/musx-admin/musx>`_: "musx (pronounced muse ex) is a package for composing and processing symbolic music information."
+- `musicpy <https://github.com/Rainbow-Dreamer/musicpy>`_: "Musicpy is a music programming language in Python designed to write music in very handy syntax through music theory and algorithms."

 **Composition frameworks in other languages:**